 Specialist palliative care

-for local people of any age and with any life-limiting condition,
+for people of any age, with any terminal illness or life-limiting condition,

 Quality Care with a Community Heart

-North Haven Hospice, Te Korowai Humarie, provides specialist palliative care for people living with any life-limiting condition, and support for their families/whānau and carers.
+North Haven Hospice, Te Korowai Humarie, provides specialist palliative care for people of all ages and with any terminal illness or life-limiting condition, and support for their families/whānau and carers.

 We are a community resource and there is no charge for our service, which is available to anyone of any age who lives in the Whangārei District or south-east of Kaipara District including Mangawhai, Kaiwaka, Maungaturoto, Topuni and Oruawharo - a total area of 3150 square-kilometres, and with a population of 100,000.